Dual-Iron/RwModLoader/README.md

 ![Latest version](https://img.shields.io/github/v/release/Dual-Iron/RwModLoader?display_name=tag&sort=semver)

 ## What is it?
 Realm is an in-game modloader for [Rain World](https://rainworldgame.com/) that lets you reload mods without closing the game.
-It aims to promote ease of use and rapid mod development.
+It aims for ease-of-use and rapid mod development.

-Install mods by putting .dll files in the "plugins" folder, found in the mod menu.
-The mod menu is on the title screen.
+To install a mod, download its files (which can be folders, `.zip` files, or `.dll` files) and put them in the plugins folder.
+You can find the plugins folder through the mod menu in-game.

 https://user-images.githubusercontent.com/31146412/137647603-6034790d-cfcb-40b0-a425-fe113ce7481f.mp4